 Ilhabela, or Beautiful Island, on Ilha de São Sebastião in the state of São Paulo, certainly lives up to its name.
-Discovered in 1502 by Américo Vespúcio, the island has a long history of defense against foreign naval powers, pirate's refuge and smuggling base, involvement in black market slavery, smuggling base and failed colonial efforts at sugar and coffee plantations.
+Discovered in 1502 by Amerigo Vespucci, the island has a long history of defending against foreign naval powers, serving as a pirate's refuge and smuggling base, involvement in black market slavery, and failed colonial efforts to establish sugar and coffee plantations.

-There is great 35 km of beaches, a coastal Atlantic rain forest, a UNESCO Biosphere Reserve, to explore, mountain peaks to climb and over 400 cool waterfalls cascading into the ocean.
-Add to that legend of pirate treasure, underwater wrecks to explore, great sailing, enough to make Ilhabela's annual Sailing Week a must, and you've got the makings of an attractive vacation destination.
+There are 35 kilometers of beaches, a coastal Atlantic rain forest, and a UNESCO Biosphere Reserve to explore mountain peaks to climb, and over 400 cool waterfalls cascading into the ocean to see.
+Add to those legends of pirate treasure, underwater wrecks to explore, great sailing (enough to make Ilhabela's annual Sailing Week a must) and you've got the makings of a fantastic vacation destination.

-From the top of Pico São Sebastião, the island's highest spot at 4521 ft (1378 m) on the northern coast, you can look over the tops of trees to the water, catch a glimpse of local wildlife, and perhaps see. at the southern end of the island, the Ilhas das Cabras, part of the Santuário Ecológico de Ilhabela, devoted to the preservation of marine wildlife.
-You can also see the other islands in the archipelago: Vitória, Búzios, Serraria, and Cabras.
+From the top of Pico São Sebastião, the island's highest spot at 4,521 feet (1,378 meters) on the northern coast, you can look over the tops of trees to the water, catch a glimpse of local wildlife, and perhaps see, at the southern end of the island, the Ilhas das Cabras, part of the Santuário Ecológico de Ilhabela, devoted to the preservation of marine wildlife.
+From that vantage point, you can also see the other islands in the archipelago: Vitória, Búzios, Serraria, and Cabras.
 The archipelago is about 130 square miles total, with about 84 miles of coastline.

 Ilhabela is located 210 miles south of Rio de Janeiro and 138 miles north of São Paulo.

 From São Paulo, it’s approximately three hours by car to São Sebastião.
 From there, there's a 15-20 minute ferry ride to Barra Velha on the island, with bus connections to the hamlet of Vila Ilhabela, also called the Centro.
 This roadway access map will help you get oriented.

 Ilhabela is very popular with sailors, so there are marinas and guest berths available.
 There is a helicopter pad on the east coast, where you might also arrange a tour of the island.

 When to Go

-Average annual temperature is the 70s F, which makes Ilhabela a year-round favorite.
+The average annual temperature is in the 70s F, which makes Ilhabela a year-round favorite.